Int-amplified endomorphisms of compact K\"ahler spaces: Introduction

 In this article, we consider an arbitrary normal compact K\"ahler space $X$.
 A surjective endomorphism $f$ of $X$ is said to be \textit{int-amplified}, if $f^*\xi-\xi=\eta$ for some K\"ahler classes $\xi$ and $\eta$.
-We first prove that when $X$ is projective, the generalized definition coincides with the early one (cf.~\cite[Definition 2.1]{meng2019building}).
+We first prove that when $X$ is projective, the generalized definition coincides with the previous one (cf.~\cite{meng2017building}).
 Then, we follow the idea of \cite{meng2017building} to study the normal compact K\"ahler space admitting an int-amplified endomorphism in terms of the K\"ahler cone and canonical divisor.
 We show that most of these properties are preserved when the objects are extended to the analytic setting.
 Moreover, we study the periodic points or totally invariant analytic subvarieties of some special complex spaces such as $Q$-tori, i.e., quasi-\'etale finite quotients of complex tori.
-Finally, as a consequence of the existence of the minimal model program (MMP) for compact K\"ahler threefolds (cf.~\cite{Horing2015mori} and \cite{horing2016minimal}), we prove that any int-amplified endomorphisms of compact K\"ahler threefolds with at worst terminal singularities have an equivariant descending, when running MMP.
+Finally, as a consequence of the existence of the minimal model program (MMP) for compact K\"ahler threefolds (cf.~\cite{Horing2015mori} and \cite{horing2016minimal}), we prove that every int-amplified endomorphism of a compact K\"ahler threefold with at worst terminal singularities has an equivariant descending, when running the MMP.

 Our work can be divided into two parts.
 First, we recall notation and terminology for the singular analytic space such as differential forms, currents and invariant cones.
 We spend some time showing that all of these objects possess nice properties parallel to normal projective cases.
 Second, we apply these common properties in the preliminary to generalize results in \cite{meng2017building}.
 Here, we list them below for the convenience of readers.